philhawksworth/jamstack-comments-engine/src/site/about.md

 1. A user submits a comment to the comments queue form on your page.
 That form posts to the [form handling](https://www.netlify.com/docs/form-handling/) facility in Netlify where the site is hosted.
 2. The form submission triggers a call to a [Lambda function](https://www.netlify.com/docs/functions) which passes the details of the comment along to Slack where a site administrator can review the comment, and click a button to accept or reject the comment.
 3. Rejected comments get deleted from the comment queue
-4. Accepted comments get posted into the approved comments form, which triggers a build and deployment of the site, and then deleted from the queue.
+4. Accepted comments get posted into the approved comments form, which automatically triggers a build and deployment of the site.
+Accepted comments are also deleted from the queue.
 5. The site build pulls all the approved comments from the Netlify submissions API, and then generates all of the pages (complete with their comments) with a static site generator (the simple and elegant [11ty](https://www.11ty.io/))